-John Otagburuagu founded Black Cowboy Coffee and Waffles in August 2015.
+John Otagburuagu founded Black Cowboy Coffee in August 2015.
 As the name might suggest, the street cafe serves coffee and waffles (as well as smoothies and other foods).
 As for the black cowboy, well that’s John.

 Why a ‘cowboy’, you might ask?
 The simple reason is that John has been obsessed with cowboys since he was a child and when living in the United States he discovered that Afro-Americans were central to the legend of the cowboy, so wanted to continue this legend.